salmanghouse1/global-news-finder/README.md

 ## User Story

-* As a user I want to be able to find information and news on a Country
+* As a tourist I want to be able to find information and news on a Country
 * When I search a Country name
 * Then I am presented the language, currency, capital, and recent news of that country